All Episodes

 Oil changed standards of living all over the world.

-It's just we have got to get people educated on who liberals are and what they do, primarily what they do is lie.
+It's just, we have got to get people educated on who liberals are and what they do.

-And they set up these premises of a utopia, and nothing would ever go wrong, and nobody would ever die, and nobody would ever get sick.
+And they set up these premises of a utopia and nothing would ever go wrong and nobody would ever die and nobody would ever get sick.

-If only we could get limbaugh and people out of the way.
+If only we could get Limbaugh and people out of the way.

-It's just they are as destructive as they have ever been, and they must be stopped at the ballot box every time we can.
+It just, they are as destructive as they have ever been, and they must be stopped at the ballot box every time we can.

-University of Alabama, Huntsville, informing me that Mother Nature absorbs, gobbles up, uses an average of 35 million tons of CO2 per day that we produce through the burning of fossil fuels.
+Just got a flash from our official climatologist here at the EIB Network, Dr. Roy Spencer, University of Alabama, Huntsville, informing me that Mother Nature absorbs, gobbles up, uses an average of 35 million tons of CO2 per day that we produce through the burning of fossil fuels.

 Mother Nature gobbles it up.